samhardyhey/databricks-misc/README.md

 ## Project Overview

 This project serves as an experimental platform for exploring Databricks functionality and implementing ML solutions for healthcare/pharmaceutical distribution scenarios.
-We're using the Databricks free edition to prototype various machine learning models and data engineering pipelines that could be applicable to EBOS's supply chain, logistics, and healthcare analytics challenges.
+We're using the Databricks free edition to prototype various machine learning models and data engineering pipelines that could be applicable to supply chain, logistics, and healthcare analytics challenges.

 **Key Focus Areas:**
 - Supply chain optimization (demand forecasting, inventory management, logistics routing)